-In 2014, 23% of Ferguson’s municipal budget was funded by fines and fees.
+In 2012, about 13% of Ferguson’s municipal budget was funded by fines and fees.
+For FY2015, Ferguson budgeted 23% of its revenue from fines and fees.

 After Michael Brown was shot by a member of the Ferguson Police Department, the Department of Justice’s investigation uncovered a pattern of racially discriminatory practices by the Ferguson Police Department which were primarily rooted in the city’s dependence on the criminal justice system to raise revenue.
 The report devoted a chapter to the Ferguson Municipal Court and documented unconstitutional practices, conflicts of interest, and other illegal conduct that was inextricably tied to policing practices.
 The publication of the Ferguson report is widely viewed as the start of the movement to reform fines and fees in the U.S.